 - Safaris to the "Big 5"

-- the last remaining forest in the country
+- the last virgin forest in the country

-- from the Cape of Good Hope to Table Mountain
+- from the Cape of Good Hope to the iconic Table Mountain

 Day 1: Departure to Africa